niedzielski/shebang/readme.md

   `make -f demo/make $RANDOM` works

 ## License (Public Domain)

-All code is public domain and may be used without limitation.
+All code in this repository is public domain and may be used without limitation.